Birth Injury Attorneys in Wilkes-Barre

 - Other out-of-pocket costs

 Commonly known as pain and suffering damages, this includes compensation for the pain and suffering your child endures because of the birth injury he suffered.
-We can help you understand the potential value of this type of noneconomic damages.
+Our birth injury attorneys can help you understand the potential value of non-economic damages.

 While rare, judges sometimes award punitive damages in birth injury cases if there is evidence of gross negligence or intentional malice.
 These damages punish the doctor or hospital for its wrongdoing, instead of compensating you for your losses.
 If the judge believes the doctor intentionally acted in a careless manner, there is no cap on these damages.